Thick braids and other non-trivial homotopy in configuration spaces of hard discs: A new homotopy class beyond the first critical radius

-It is well-known \cite{aspher} that the configuration space of $n$ points in any codimension-zero subset of the plane (and in particular the open unit disc) is aspherical.
-Here, we generalise the work of section \ref{sec: n=4} to demonstrate a non-trivial element of $\pi_{n-3}(\Cf_{n,\frac{1}{n}+\varepsilon})$, provided $\varepsilon$ is suitably small.
+It is well-known \cite[Cor.
+2.2]{aspher} that the configuration space of $n$ points in any codimension-zero subset of the plane (and in particular the open unit disc) is aspherical -- that is, its homotopy groups in dimension 2 or greater are trivial.
+In contrast, here we generalise the work of \S\ref{sec: n=4} to demonstrate a non-trivial element of $\pi_{n-3}(\Cf_{n,\frac{1}{n}+\varepsilon})$ for all $n\ge 5$, when $\varepsilon>0$ is sufficiently small.